 On the plus side, all that homegrown business is helping to sustain many tourist destinations, and will continue to be a key recovery driver in the short to medium-term.

 What can your business do to connect with domestic travelers?
-In South Africa, there’s been a huge rise in locals searching for “things to do”, and interest in “campsites” has more than doubled.
+In the United Kingdom, search interest for places to stay within the U.K. has risen by over 75%.
 Consider getting back to basics, and explore how you can help people tap into those forgotten or under-valued treasures nearby.

 Focus on sustainability